SNTag/.dotfiles/emacs-26.2/readme.md

 sources/inspiration/copyed from, and mention occasionally how to change it.

-## Requires
-- xfce4, konsole, or gnome-terminal (see Borg-Collective/SNTag-quirks-and-twerks.el > defun borg/open-terminal-in-workdir) **NOTE** complications from using both.
-- multi-term installed from git to ~/.emacs/site-elisp/
-- aweshell installed from git to ~/.emacs/site-elisp/

 # Outline

 Emacs is not an operating system.
 I leave a good deal of functions to those designed to do them to